 Tina Greenhill Individual & Couples Counselling, MSc, BSc, MBACP (Accred)

 Hello, my name is Tina and I am a UKRCP registered and fully accredited BACP Counsellor/Psychotherapist and qualified Systemic Practitioner.
-I have ten years post qualifying experience and work with individuals, couples and families.
+I have over ten years post qualifying experience and work with individuals, couples and families.
 In this time I have worked with a range of issues with people from a range of different backgrounds.
 People mostly make contact when they find themselves feeling low or anxious and they many not know the reason why.
 Or they may know they are feeling overwhelmed by life and work pressures and need strategies to manage more effectively.
 Sometimes people feel lost during different life transitions and need help to find their way again.
 For others there may be difficulties in relationships which cause pain and confusion.
 Many of us also have extremely high expectations of ourselves which create an immense amount of pressure and stress.
 If any of these experiences resonate with you it could be useful to speak to someone who can try to help you understand yourself and your situation more fully so that you can begin to feel more at ease with yourself and your life again.

-If you would like to talk a bit more about the counselling/psychotherapy process I offer a free 50min initial consultation.
-This also gives you the opportunity to meet with me to see if you feel comfortable working together.
+If you would like to talk a bit more about the counselling/psychotherapy process I offer a no obligation 50min initial consultation.
+This gives you the opportunity to meet with me to see if you feel comfortable working together.
 I understand that it can be anxiety provoking to think about seeking help and starting therapy but I also know that it can provide a sense of understanding, insight and relief.
 With this comes the potential to make rewarding changes in your life.

 My clinical experience and theoretical orientation